red-sayed/Sha256/README.md

 ## Tech notes:

-* It also understands all ASCII characters.
+* It understands all ASCII characters.
 * It's rather fast.

 ##